 Financing a lease can be challenging.
 Typically 35% down is required and only a handful of lenders will look at financing leasehold properties.
 The remaining term must extend beyond the amortization period by at least 10 years (an amortization period typically being 25 years).

-Long term residential leaseholds are not governed by the Residential Tenancy Act.
-The lease agreement is a legal binding contract that has been drawn up by the leasehold Landlord.
+Long term residential leaseholds are not governed by the Strata Property Act.
+The lease agreement is a legal binding contract that has been drawn up by the leasehold Landlord and they act nothing like a Strata.

 Building administration and maintenance services